Configure Authentication

 Register a Passkey

 Users must be signed in to register a passkey.
-This is typically done in a security settings page:
+This is typically called from a security settings page:

 import { authClient } from "@/lib/auth-client";